how to motivate children

 Body-oriented therapy

-What is body-based therapy?
+What is body oriented therapy?
+Body oriented therapy.
 Body-based therapy is a psychotherapy approach that focuses on working with the body.
 Many therapeutic approaches are called “talk therapy.”
-This means that they are primarily focused on talking about problems and finding ways to explore and study what is happening in a person’s life and how to fix it.
-These…
+This means that they are primarily focused on talking about problems and finding ways to explore and study what is happening in a person’s life and how…

 Trauma and recovery